 Seeing your physical therapist prior to and after pregnancy is a great injury and pain prevention step to take as it allows you to learn the best pregnancy stretches and exercises for your body and lifestyle.

-The Benefits of Exercising
+The Benefits of Pregnancy Exercises

 The increased heart rate experienced during exercise while pregnant is good for overall blood flow throughout the body which, in turn, helps the developing baby.
 A huge bonus of keeping active while pregnant is that you’ll build overall muscle strength which will help your body to support the normal weight gain of pregnancy.
 Pregnancy exercises can also help to maintain healthy blood pressure and blood sugars.